 Lights on or off?
 Sometimes certain lights are on in the kitchen for hours on end; sometimes, we have no need of that.
 Every now and then, we get involved in some TV show or movie, and the light from the TV is the only light on in the house--making it look dark from outside.
 Of course, this can be a problem when we need to get up and use the facilities, and find it’s dark in the hall, and we stumble over a cat.
 Total darkness is never a good idea.

 Outside lights?
 Yes.
 The outside ‘coach lights’ on our shop, as well as front and back door porch lights are left on all night long.
 We turn them off when we get up in the morning.
 Sometimes.
 If we don’t forget.
-And sometimes, depending on how long we sleep; we’re retired.
-So sometimes those lights are on for 8 hours; sometimes 12 or 24.
-And sometimes the lights burn out and are not on in one or another location.
+We're retired, so those lights are on at least 12 and sometimes 24 hours.
+At other times, a light burns out and is not on in one or another location.
 Sometimes, we don’t realize this for a few days or a week.
 It doesn’t mean we aren’t home.

 Inside lights?
 The light over the kitchen sink stays on all night long, as a safety feature for ourselves, in case we have to get up in the middle of the night.
 Yes, we turn it on when we are going to be away, and returning after dark.
 But it is not noticeable in the daytime, and it's always on after dark, anyway.
 Since it is an open-plan house, this light shows through to the living room as a dull glow from outside, and if the drapes are shut, you can't really tell.
 But in any case, it is no indicator as to our presence or absence.